Summary #

 | smtp-commands: bratarina Hello nmap.scanme.org [192.168.45.195], pleased to meet you, 8BITMIME, ENHANCEDSTATUSCODES,

-On port 25 there is a OpenSMTPD service running.
+On port 25 there is an OpenSMTPD service running.
 Using searchsploit we can try to find an available exploit.
-We can try to get remote code execution using linux/remote/47984.py
+We can try to get remote code execution using linux/remote/47984.py.

 ## change directory